 If you have never done this before it can be intimidating, but with a few tips and a plan, it should be lots of fun for you and your children.
 It’s definitely a great field trip opportunity for your family or a group of homeschool families!

-Join OCEANetwork for Apple Pie Day on May 2, 2019!
+The most recent Apple Pie Day was May 2, 2019.
 This event is hosted by OCEANetwork every other year and is an easy, fun, and educational way to visit your legislators!
 Come together with homeschool families from across Oregon to connect with each other and help educate legislators and the general public on how wonderfully homeschool freedom works.

-For Apple Pie Day Years: Visiting Your Legislators on Apple Pie Day Is as Easy as 1-2-3!
+For Apple Pie Day Years: Visiting Your Legislators is as Easy as 1-2-3!